-Winner of the recently held KVR Developer Challenge 2014 contest, the brilliant Multiply plugin by Acon Digital is a modern chorus effect which uses phase randomizing filters on each of the six voices in order to avoid unwanted comb filter effects.
-The plugin includes a simple equalizer for controlling the frequency response of the processed audio signal, as well as a pre-delay section which can be used to create echo effects.
+Winner of the recently held KVR Developer Challenge 2014 contest, the brilliant Multiply plugin by Acon Digital is a modern chorus effect that uses phase randomizing filters on each of the six voices to avoid unwanted comb filter effects.
+The plugin includes a simple equalizer for controlling the frequency response of the processed audio signal, as well as a pre-delay section, which can be used to create echo effects.

 Most importantly, the plugin is capable of producing some great sounding chorus effect.
-It works fantastic on electric pianos and guitars, although I’ve also found that it can work very well for fattening up lead vocals without smudging them or making them sound artificial.
+It works fantastic on electric pianos and guitars.
+However, I’ve also found that it can work very well for fattening up lead vocals without smudging them or making them sound artificial.

 Download: Multiply (32-bit & 64-bit VST/AU/AAX plugin format for Windows & Mac)